 “Are you kidding,” Carla laughed.
 “We hired this guy who uses college students to work for him, he’s a friend of a friend of Bill’s.
-I think they were all hungover half the time, but they did a good job, a lot faster than we ever could have done it.”
+I think they were all hungover half the time, but they did a good job, and a lot faster than we ever could have done it.”

-Jason became irritated as their conversation continued.
+Jason waited for a chance to speak and grew increasingly irritated as their conversation continued.